coder/sail/README.md

 curl https://sail.dev/install.sh | bash
 ```

+For Arch users, there is an official [AUR package](https://aur.archlinux.org/packages/sail).

 ### Verify the Installation

 To verify Sail is properly installed, run `sail --help` on your system.
 If everything is installed correctly, you should see Sail's help text.